django-oscar/django-oscar/README.rst

 The following are community-written extensions:

-* django-oscar-unicredit_ - Integration with the Unicredit payment gateway
 * django-oscar-payments_ - Pluggable payments for Oscar
 * django-oscar-recurly_ - Integration with the Recurly payment gateway
 * django-oscar-adyen_ - Integration with the Adyen payment gateway